f1nal3/Juniorgram/Docs/Swaping old models with new ones.md

 > Also you must change logic inside Mock, but that's simple one, rules will be described below

-## 3. Changing the repository method
+## 3. Changing the repository method.
+Main improvements that you can do

-### Main improvements:

-- You don't need to write the hard-coded name of the table:
+### - You don't need to write the hard-coded name of the table:

 Before:
 ```